Joey Meneses Player Props: Nationals vs. Astros

-The Washington Nationals, including Joey Meneses and his .459 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter Framber Valdez and the Houston Astros at Minute Maid Park, Wednesday at 8:10 PM ET.
+On Thursday, Joey Meneses (on the back of going 0-for-4) and the Washington Nationals face the Houston Astros, whose starting pitcher will be Cristian Javier.
+First pitch is at 8:10 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Astros.
+He had a hitless performance in his previous game (0-for-4) against the Astros.

 Joey Meneses Game Info & Props vs. the Astros